Frequently Asked Questions

 Easiest access (without steps) into the Garden is via the entry located opposite the Kirribilli Club, next to the Lavender Bay (Kirribilli) War Memorial.

 Alternatively, the Garden and the Harbour can be viewed from under its iconic fig tree in the Garden’s upper tier.
-Wheelchair, pram and limited mobility access extends only to Clarke Park which adjoins the Garden (off Harbourview Crescent).
+Wheelchair, pram and limited mobility access extends only to Clark Park which adjoins the Garden (off Harbourview Crescent).

 I have a gardening (large) group who are hoping to visit.
 Is there someone we can speak to or take us on a tour at the Garden?